Qiming-Liu/ThinkMoreForum-Frontend/CONTRIBUTING.md

-# Welcome to ThinkMoreForum contributing guide
+# Welcome to ThinkMore Forum contributing guide

 Thank you for investing your time in contributing to our project!